saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 > [!NOTE]
 > The **Control Plane** of the AKS Cluster is to be upgraded with a cadence such that it is always in the supported version.
 Irrespective of the upgrade method used (manual/automated), **at a minimum**, the upgrade plan should be **equivalent** to the **patch** channel defined for cluster auto-upgrade.
 Kindly note that the **patch** channel will not upgrade the **minor version**.
 So if a particular AKS Cluster configured with the **auto-upgrade channel** of type **patch** is on a particular **minor version** and if that **minor version** goes out of support, then the AKS Cluster will need to be upgraded to the next minor version **manually**.

+> [!NOTE]
 > The **Data Plane** of the AKS Cluster is to be upgraded with a cadence such that its Node Pools are always running with the latest Node Image available for that particular AKS version.
 Irrespective of the upgrade method used (manual/automated), **at a minimum**, the upgrade plan should be **equivalent** to the **NodeImage** channel defined for cluster auto-upgrade. <br />

+> [!NOTE]
 > Documentation link detailing the node OS auto-upgrade channels here - https://learn.microsoft.com/en-us/azure/aks/auto-upgrade-node-image#using-node-os-auto-upgrade <br />

 ### Upgrade Duration
 An AKS Upgrade process always uses the cordon and drain process to ensure minimum disruptions to your applications during an upgrade.
 The **cordon command** marks a node as unschedulable, which means that no new pods will be scheduled on that node.
-However, existing pods will continue to run on the node until they are terminated 1.
+However, existing pods will continue to run on the node until they are terminated.

 The **drain command** is used to gracefully terminate all running pods on a node before the node is taken offline for maintenance or upgrade.
 The drain command ensures that all running pods are rescheduled onto other nodes in the cluster before the node is taken offline.
 Due to this process, the duration of an AKS cluster upgrade depends on several factors, including the size of the cluster, the number of nodes, the number of applications running on the cluster, and the complexity of the applications.
 Lets understand how to configure each of them appropriately